The Clear Edge

 Desmond’s $30K To $50K Compression Case Study In 12 Weeks

-Desmond ran SaaS customer success.
-He was at $30K/month with 15 clients at $2,000 each.
-He needed to hit $50K to support a second hire.
+Desmond ran customer success for a SaaS company and was at $30K per month, serving 15 clients at $2,000 each.
+He needed to reach $50K to be able to afford a second hire.

 Week 1–2: Documentation Sprint